LineaLabs/lineapy/README.md

 You can use `lineapy` by importing the library to your favorite notebook, saving artifacts, retrieving existing ones, or exporting them to airflow DAGs.
 Once exported, you can use the Airflow dashboard to run these DAGs (as shown in the image above).

-There are three options for getting started quickly:
+***There are three options for getting started quickly:***

-1. Github CodeSpaces - This is our demo environment where everything (including JupyterLab & Airflow) is already set up for you.
+1. **Github CodeSpaces** - This is our demo environment where everything (including JupyterLab & Airflow) is already set up for you.
 You can get started immediately without having to install anything.
-2. Docker - If you prefer to run things locally, then you can download our `lineapy` Docker image and run it.
+2. **Docker** - If you prefer to run things locally, then you can download our `lineapy` Docker image and run it.
-3. DIY - if you want to dig deeper, then you can clone the repository to build & install `lineapy` locally.
+3. **DIY** - if you want to dig deeper, then you can clone the repository to build & install `lineapy` locally.

 We'll describe each of these options in more details below.

-### Github Codespaces
+### 1. Github Codespaces

 Click the green "<> Code" button above (in the homepage), and in the "Codespaces" tab you can click on the gray button "New codespace".